ergogen/ergogen/roadmap.md

 ### Minor

+- Shift/rotate/scale for outline elements before layout
+- Allow footprints to publish outlines
+    - Make these usable in the `outlines` section through a new `what`
 - 3D orient for cases
 - Post-process anchor for global (post-mirror!) orient/shift/rotate for everything
 - Even more extreme anchor stuff